jrmafiaa/Algo-Trading/README.md

 ## Description

 This program is written to trade stocks

+The code is plit into following parts:
+* Collecting Data
+* Buy and Sell Desistions
+* Buy and Sell Actions in a Simulated Protfolio
+* Plot Current Portfolio

 #### Collecting Data
 The first step in the programm is that we will collect data from diffrent stocks.
 Unfrurtnally we don't have a Key to provide the programm with real time data from a tool like quandl.
 That's why it is more focused on past decisions.